hddat2k4/VSASV_2025_VLSP/README.md

-# Vietnamese Spoofing-Aware Speaker Verification (VSASV) Challenge 2025
+# Brosch Vietnamese Spoofing-Aware Speaker Verification (VSASV) Challenge 2025

-This repository contains my work for the VSASV Challenge 2025, where I achieved 4th place in the final leaderboard.
-The challenge focuses on Spoofing-Aware Speaker Verification (SASV), which requires systems to verify a speaker's identity while being robust against spoofing attacks such as replay, TTS, and voice conversion.
+This repository contains Brosch Team's work for the VSASV Challenge 2025, where we achieved 4th place in the final leaderboard.
+The challenge focuses on Spoofing-Aware Speaker Verification (SASV), which requires systems to verify a speaker's identity while being robust against spoofing attack.

 ## Approach